 Is segmenting your contact worth the effort?
 We believe so.
 According to a study by HubSpot, sending targeted email campaigns to contacts segmented by buyer personas, for instance, increased the click-through rate by 16%.
 No question, that’s a substantial advantage.
 Also, once you get the hang of it, the process becomes second nature.

-Segmenting contacts, step by step
+Segmenting contacts in HubSpot CRM, step by step

 However you want to segment your contacts into in HubSpot, you’ll start by running through the same four steps: